“Be still and know that I am God” (Bible, Psalm 46:10)

 Meditation is Yoga (Raja or Dhyana Yoga), a systematic spiritual discipline leading to Self-realisation.
 However, it also helps to harmonise our life at the mundane level, bringing peace and equanimity within the turbulence of worldly existence as well as improved health and the reduction of stress.

 Despite its Eastern connotations, the path of meditation is not exclusive to any one creed, culture or philosophy: its principles are as much apparent in Christian contemplation as in Hindu dhyana or Buddhist Zen, and can beneficially be practised by followers of any religion or none.
 The sole criterion is a sincere desire for self-knowledge and spiritual progress.

 Meditation requires self-discipline and commitment and is not an easy path.
 Many who try it find that they are not suited, although the effort is always beneficial and may bear fruit later.
 But for those who persist, meditation will bring about a total self-transformation – into an expanded consciousness and a new level of inner harmony and joy.

-Click here to read three articles that introduce various aspects and approaches to meditation as a spiritual discipline.
+Click here to read articles that introduce differing aspects of meditation as a spiritual discipline.

 Various books recommended for introductory reading can be found by clicking here.

 “When this mind is too preoccupied with ego thoughts, its attention is on its own imagination.
 When it becomes quiet through meditation, its attention automatically turns towards the Real Self.
 Just like the droplet of the ocean turns back towards the ocean, the mind turns its attention on the Real Self…..
 Ego decreases, more peace comes.
 Meditation becomes better.
 Skilfully, if one practises the meditation with dedication, discipline and patience, the mind regains its original form of Pure Consciousness and gets absorbed into the Real Self.”
 (Sri Shivarudra Balayogi)